sean-ashley/Airbnb-Predictor/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-As a part of my data science journey, I decided it would be fun to create a price predictor for AirBNB homes using Kaggle datasets.
-This repo serves as a way to look at my methods and conclusions.
+As a part of my data science journey, I decided it would be fun to take the AirBNB dataset and answer some questions I had about house prices.
+* How did housing costs change over time?
+* How do housing costs relate with review scores?
+* What are the most common words used in summaries?
+* What are the most common words in listing names?